 Our Curriculum

-Spending more than half of their PGY2 and PGY3 time on ambulatory blocks, residents are cohorted together by year (R2’s on block together, R3’s together) and form a tight-knit learning community.
-While on ambulatory blocks, residents provide direct clinical care in a diversity of outpatient settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in general medicine.
+Residents spend over half of their time as second and third years (PGY2 and PGY3) on ambulatory blocks.
+During all ambulatory blocks, each class is cohorted together (PGY1s on block together, PGY2s on block together, etc) and form a tight-knit learning community.
+While on ambulatory blocks, residents provide direct clinical care in a diversity of outpatient settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in primary care.

 Clinical Care in a Diversity of Settings:

-- Residents also can elect to have a second primary care practice at a community-based clinic caring for a specific, vulnerable patient population.
+Residents can also choose to have a second primary care practice caring for a specific patient population.

 Social and Behavioral Medicine:

-- Residents meet weekly in a small-group setting co-facilitated by a Division of General Internal Medicine (DGIM) faculty member and our on-site psychiatry faculty member.
+- Residents meet weekly in a small-group setting co-facilitated by our Division of General Internal Medicine lead in DEI and another DGIM faculty member board-certified in Addiction Medicine.
 Through this interactive curriculum, residents gain knowledge and develop skills in patient-provider communication, treatment of psychiatric illness and substance use disorders, behavior change, addressing social determinants of health (including interpersonal and structural racism) and provider well-being.

 Research and Scholarship: